Mueller's Russian Troll Indictment Must Be a Joke, It's Misleading, Hyperbolic

-Robert Mueller’s Russian Troll Indictment charged the Russians organized pro-Trump and anti-Trump rallies, mostly pro-Trump.
-What is obvious upon reading the document, is it’s very misleading.
-Almost no one attended the pro-Trump rallies in a few cases, and in others, the rallies likely weren’t even held.
-In the case of a New York City anti-Trump rally, 10,000 showed up.
+Robert Mueller’s Russian Troll Indictment states that the Russians organized pro-Trump and anti-Trump rallies, mostly pro-Trump.
+What is obvious upon reading about the rallies, is the document is very misleading.
+The truth is the pro-Trump rallies were unsuccessful and the entire Russian scheme was a failure.

+Almost no one attended the pro-Trump rallies.
+In the case of most, the rallies likely weren’t even held.

+On the other hand, in the case of a New York City anti-Trump rally, 10,000 showed up.

 It’s easy to call up 10,000 communists in New York City on a moment’s notice.
 All you have to do is get hold of the MoveOn email list.

 The indictment is virtual reality.
 For example, the indictment states that in order to build attendance for the rallies, they promoted them on their accounts and notified large groups.
-The fact is, the “sophisticated scheme” succeeded in one rally, an anti-Trump rally.
+The fact is, the “sophisticated scheme” succeeded in only one rally, an anti-Trump rally.

-Is this a joke?
+This is a bad joke.
 Mueller thinks we will all be snookered?
 The media certainly seems to be but they are Democrat Party parrots.

 It would be better to put these tens of millions of dollars spent for this probe into tracking down people like Nikolas Cruz.